windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 ## Create a Resource Type

-Windmill comes preloaded with some common Resource Types (databases, apps, SMTP, etc. - see the list on [Windmill Hub](https://hub.windmill.dev/resources)).
+Windmill comes preloaded with some common Resource Types, such as databases, apps, SMTP, etc. You can see the full list on [Windmill Hub](https://hub.windmill.dev/resources).
 You can also add custom Resource Types by clicking "Add a resource type" on the [Resources](https://app.windmill.dev/resources) page.